Lie vs. Lay And Why It Is So Easy To Get Them Confused

 Toby Keith

-Lover Lay Down (wrong)
+Lover Lay Down (incorrect)

 Dave Matthews Band

-I Lay Down and Die (wrong)
+I Lay Down and Die (incorrect)

 Bee Gees